tehmaze/classified/README.md

-# Sensitive data carver
+# Classified data scanner

 This is work in progress.
-You can use this utility to scan for classified data, such as PAN information, SSL keys, pcap dumps and so on.
+You can use this utility to scan for classified or sensitive data, such as PAN information, SSL keys, pcap dumps and so on.